 Students must complete 12 courses (48 units) for the M.A. prior to their Second Year Review/M.A.
-Exam, as outlined below.
+Exam, as outlined above.
 Students are expected to complete the remaining coursework for the Ph.D. by the end of Year 3, but must complete them before taking the First Stage Doctoral Written and Oral Qualifying Exam.
-The Department recommends the following course load in Years 1-3: